 Paignton may have only really come to life when the railway arrived in 1859, but it’s actually much older than people think.
 There was a settlement here during Anglo-Saxon times and was even referred to as Peintone in the Domesday Book.

-In those days, the area just inland from the beach was backed by sand dunes and marshland, which meant that the settlement grew up on dry land at the foot of the hills behind, but also with a separate fishing harbour under the protection of Roundham Head.
+In those days, the area just inland from the beach was backed by sand dunes and marshland, which meant that the settlement grew up slightly inland where the land was drier.

-Around 1050, Peintona became an episcopal manor under Bishop Leofric of Exeter, but back then it would have taken the best part of a day to get here from Exeter, and so when Bishop Osbern succeeded Leofric, he decided to build a palace to help him administer this large manor.
+Peintona became an episcopal manor under Bishop Leofric of Exeter around 1050, but back then it would have taken the best part of a day to get here from Exeter.
+His successor, Bishop Osbern FitzOsbern, is credited with building the palace to help him with the administration of the large manor.

-The Bible was actually discovered in the Kirkham Chantry which is further on down inside the church.
+Inside the doorway is a Norman font, but the highlight of the church has to be the Kirkham Chantry.
 Much of the stonework has been damaged but it’s a pretty flamboyant feature nonetheless.
 The figures behind the altar are of Sir William and Lady Kirkham.
 Lady Kirkham is believed to have been the daughter of Chideock Tichborne who was executed in 1586 for his part in the Babington Conspiracy.
 This was the assassination attempt on Elizabeth I, which if it had succeeded, would have put Mary Queen of Scots on the throne.
 The outcome, as we know, was the execution of Mary.

-For many years this building was probably a home for people of some substance, but by 1840 the house had been converted into three dwellings – and that’s how it stayed until the 1930’s when the whole lot was condemned for demolition, but thanks to the foresight and generosity of a local woman named Ada Jennings, the building was spared.
+By 1840 it had been converted into three dwellings – and that’s how it stayed until the 1930’s when the whole lot was condemned for demolition, but thanks to the foresight and generosity of a local woman named Ada Jennings, the building was spared.

 Mrs. Jennings realised the importance of the derelict cottages and managed to buy them for £600, which was a lot of money in those days.
-She then set about getting this ‘medieval hall house with cross passage’ restored but never lived long enough to see it completed, but she left the property and £9,000 ‘to the nation’ for its restoration, which was completed in 1960.
+She then set about getting this ‘medieval hall house with cross passage’ restored but never lived long enough to see it completed.
+She left the property and £9,000 ‘to the nation’ for its restoration, which was completed in 1960.

 The house is in the care of English Heritage and is only open to the public at specific times as it’s largely run by volunteers, but all the details can be found on the English Heritage website.